-We have audited the accompanying consolidated financial statements of alBaraka Bank - Egypt S.A.E. "the Bank" and its subsidiary "together the Group", which comprise the consolidated financial position as of 31 December 2023 and the consolidated statements of income, comprehensive income, cash flows and changes in owner's equity for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Al Baraka Bank - Egypt "S.A.E." ("the Bank") and its subsidiaries (together "the Group"), which comprise the consolidated financial position as of 31 December 2024 and the consolidated statements of income, comprehensive income, cash flows and changes in owners' equity for the financial year then ended, and a summary of significant accounting policies and other notes.